ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 * Note: It is assumed that you have a working knowledge of Grafana and capable of editing a configuration in the dashboard.

-The dashboards can be downloaded via the following links:
+#### The dashboards can be downloaded via the following links:

                                       DO NOT USE right-click Save As to save these dashboards.

-This link is a compressed file of all CSMO dashboards.
+This link is a compressed file of the CSMO dashboards.
 Click on this link and Download from the git repo by clicking the download button.

 [csmodashboards.zip](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/csmodashboards.zip)

 Unzip and import the json file into Grafana.
  OR
 Click on each link below and copy the json into the Grafana import json window.

 [ICP 2.1.0.1 Performance Dashboard](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/ICP%202.1.0.1%20Performance%20IBM%20Provided%202.5-1522946498049.json)